huyngo1412/VibrantBIM/README.md

     ```
 ## Usage

-**STEP 1**.
+**1**.
 Launch Revit and load the ETABS to Revit Converter add-in.

-**STEP 2**.
+**2**.
 Open the ETABS model you want to convert in ETABS.

-**STEP 3**.
+**3**.
 Export the ETABS model to an CXV file using the provided ETABS script:

-**STEP 4**.
+**4**.
 In Revit, open the ETABS to Revit Converter add-in and select the exported CXV file.

-**STEP 5**.
+**5**.
 Configure the mapping settings if necessary, and start the conversion process.

-**STEP 6**.
+**6**.
 The converted model will be imported into Revit.

 ## No Copyright